cyberark/ansible-aim-provider/README.md

 Example Playbook
 ----------------

+**Note**:
-**Note**: As the role will include the galaxy user, you can create a symbolic link as follows:
+- As the role will include the galaxy user, you can create a symbolic link as follows:
 ```
 ln -s /etc/ansible/roles/enunez-cyberark.cyberark_aimprovider cyberark_aimprovider
 ```
+- If using cyberark_modules, make sure to uncomment the lines in the provide test/example playbooks

 1) Install CyberArk AIM Provider.

 ```
 ---
 - hosts: all

   roles:

+    #- role: cyberark_modules # Include cyberark_modules if needed

     - role: cyberark_aimprovider
       api_base_url: "https://components.cyberark.local"
       validate_certs: false